 And that’s it!
 Now those hard-boiled eggs are ready for Grandma’s Deviled Eggs, dyeing with the kids, or eating as a quick snack or breakfast on the run.

-Now, please tell me, do you have any tips you’d add to mine?
+Your turn: do you have any tips you’d add to these?
 Have you ever tested and timed your eggs so that you know the exact amount of cooking time for your stove and elevation?
-I’d love to hear.